 Martin: I think there’s a need for a broader price range to allow for a greater mix of income levels within the same community in the future.
 An entry fee model takes a large capital investment, which can be prohibitive for many seniors.
 For that reason primarily, a rental model is more appealing and gaining in popularity.
 Some communities are offering a wide range of programs from rental to entry fee so you can pick and choose across a broad spectrum, based on your own financial planning.
 The industry as a whole is looking at finding ways to accommodate more middle-income people in senior living communities.

-Stay tuned next month for part II of III: An Interview with Dr. Rob Schreiber, Medical Director of Evidence-Based Programming at Hebrew SeniorLife and a board certified internist with a specialty in Geriatrics.
-Dr. Schreiber will discuss his special interest in wellness models of care and transitions of care specifically in the environments of future senior living communities.
+Read part II of III: An Interview with Dr. Rob Schreiber, Medical Director of Evidence-Based Programming at Hebrew SeniorLife and a board certified internist with a specialty in Geriatrics.
+Dr. Schreiber, who discusses his special interest in wellness models of care and transitions of care specifically in the environments of future senior living communities.

 Be sure not to miss the next post—subscribe to our blog off the homepage.